 Spoiler alert: Pork Butt does not come from anywhere near the butt of the pig.
 The butt is actually the top half of the shoulder.
-Because our hogs are raised in the woods with plenty or room to roam and root, this hard working muscle develops a deeper flavor and pink hue unlike anything you can find in the grocery store.
-Braise or smoke to achieve pulled pork nirvana.
+Because our hogs are raised in the woods with plenty of room to roam and root, this hard working muscle develops a deeper flavor and pink hue unlike anything you can find in the grocery store.
+Braise or smoke your bone-in Pork Butt to achieve pulled pork nirvana.

 The Pork Butt is the top half of the shoulder, not the actual butt.
 Since it’s a very hard-working muscle it must be cooked low and slow.
 It got its name during the colonial days when butchers transported the meat in barrels called “butts,” the actual behind of the pig is where ham comes from.